markalinn/Spree-jCarousel/README.md

 SpreeJcarousel
 ==============

-Introduces a jCarousel for featured items.
+Grouping of featured items into a jCarousel provided by http://sorgalla.com/jcarousel/

 Developed and currently only tested with Spree 0.60.1.
 Mainly just the javascripts and stylesheets currently.
 Will develop a shared view and product scope to use as a default on initial instal.